Pilot Prevents Mishap As IShowSpeed Steps off Helicopter, Video Trends

 Source: Youtube

-The video showed the moment he stepped off the helicopter after arriving at the Burma Camp in the Greater Accra Region, and he had to be immediately prompted by a pilot to lower his head as the helicopter blades were still spinning.
+The video showed the moment he stepped off the helicopter after arriving at Burma Camp in the Greater Accra Region, and had to be immediately prompted by a pilot to lower his head as the helicopter blades were still spinning.

 Read also

-Watch the Instagram video below:
+Watch the Instagram video of the moment below:

 Woman asks IShowSpeed for money

-A Ghanaian woman also caused a stir after her interaction with IShowSpeed went viral.
 She succeeded in engaging the 21-year-old in a conversation where she politely stated in Twi that she needed money.

-IShowSpeed at that point then asked the woman what she said, to which she shouted in English, “We want money.”
+IShowSpeed, at that point, then asked the woman what she said, to which she shouted in English, 'We want money.'

-IShowSpeed has so far been to Angola, South Africa, Botswana, Eswatini, Mozambique, Zambia, Zimbabwe, Kenya, Ethiopia, Egypt, Algeria, Morocco, and Senegal.
+The streamer has so far been to Angola, South Africa, Botswana, Eswatini, Mozambique, Zambia, Zimbabwe, Kenya, Ethiopia, Egypt, Algeria, Morocco, and Senegal.

 The video of IShowSpeed’s reaction has generated a lot of reactions on social media.

-Watch the video below:
+Watch the Facebook video below:

 Read also